Adharshmahesh/Imitation-Learning-to-write-3-alphabets-using-Kinova-Gen3-Robotic-arm/README.md

 # Reference

-The functions init_kmeans, GMR, EM_GMM and dataset are taken from ECSE - 683 Github course repository.
+The functions init_kmeans, GMR, EM_GMM and dataset are taken from our course repository.